What Is Dental Bonding?

 A Close Look at Dental Bonding: From Start to Finish

-Whether you’re considering dental bonding for restorative or cosmetic purposes, the procedure follows the same steps.
-Here’s a breakdown of what you can anticipate during your dental bonding appointment;
+Whether you’re considering dental bonding for restorative or cosmetic purposes, the procedure follows a consistent process.
+Here’s an outline of what to expect during your appointment:

 Protecting and Preparing

-To begin, a thin plastic film known as a dental matrix is placed between your teeth to shield neighbouring teeth from any stray preparation gel or composite resin.
-Your dentist will then meticulously clean and dry the tooth before applying a mildly acidic gel, which roughens the tooth’s surface for better bonding.
+Initially, a thin plastic film known as a dental matrix is carefully placed between your teeth to protect adjacent teeth from stray preparation gel or composite resin.
+Your dentist then thoroughly cleans and dries the target tooth before applying a mildly acidic gel that gently roughens the surface to promote optimal bonding.

 Creating a Seamless Match

-Once the acidic gel is removed and the tooth is dried again, the dentist will apply composite resin.
-This resin is chosen to match the color of your natural teeth, ensuring a seamless, natural appearance.
-The composite resin is applied in layers, with each layer being cured using a special blue light for optimal strength and durability.
+After the acidic gel is removed and the tooth is dried once again, the dentist applies composite resin.
+This resin is specifically chosen to match the natural colour of your teeth, ensuring a flawless, natural appearance.
+The material is applied in layers, with each layer cured using a specialised blue light to ensure maximum strength and durability.

 Polishing for Perfection